18F/uswds-jekyll/pages/guide/storage.md

 The "lfs quota -g <first.last> /project" will report usage and quota for the user <first.last>'s primary group in /project .
 This quota is intentionally set to a small value.
 The non-zero usage indicates that there are files associated with the user's primary group in /project .
-To fix this, the user can issue "chmod -R proj-<project_name> /project/proj-<project_name>" , which will change ownership of the files in the project directory <project_name> to the project group.
+To fix this, the user can issue "chmod -R proj-<project_name> /project/proj-<project_name>" , which will set ownership of the files in the project directory <project_name> to the project group.

 ## Home Directories